grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 Using a markdown editor is a great way to draft and publish blog posts for a Jekyll + GitHub Pages site.
 I'm not fluent in markdown syntax -- the language for formatting text in these documents, with headers, sections, and so on -- and neither do I want to be.
 And beyond markdown I want to avoid technical details like formatting pages, making git commits, managing folders with drafts, etc.

-That said, what app should you use?
-But what's the best editor, and what features are most relevant for a Pages blog?
+That said, what's the best editor?
+Is there one out there that actually works well?
+And what features should it have to be most useful for a Pages blog?

+My ideal editor would be something like Google Docs with two additions: (1) the ability to sync with GitHub an. , I'd add a Google Docs extension that can edit and sync markdown files in my site's GitHub repo.

 The most popular free options, according to some googling,  are prose.io, stackedit.io, and dillinger.io.
 (If I'm missing a big one, please comment below.)

-If I could create an ideal workflow out of thin air, I'd add a Google Docs extension that can edit and sync markdown files in my site's GitHub repo.
-And perhaps also a LaTeX editor for math formulas.

 That said, here are some features I'm looking for
 - Draft caching: Will I lose my work if I refresh the browser while drafting a new document?